Adrian-Hacker/Awesome_Self-Taught_JavaScript_Curriculum_for_Adrian_Hacker/README.md

 # JavaScript Learning Module

+*Quickly establishing a learning plan greatly improves your odds of success in self-learned software engineering.

-## Adrian's Awesome Explainer for Self Taught Students:  JavaScript
+# Adrian's Awesome Explainer for Self Taught Students:  JavaScript

 Now that I'm more familiar with JavaScript, it's hard to pinpoint what was initially confusing.
 All I know is that everything was confusing at first 😵.
 My first programming language was C++, which didn't baffle me like JavaScript did.
 I think it's all the period "." joined names.
 It's tough to discern which words joined by the period are reserved keywords or instructor-made terms.
 Half the battle with learning JavaScript is the teacher 👩‍🏫.
 For that reason, I strongly recommend working through a JavaScript book cover-to-cover 📚.
 Don't listen to anyone else's opinions on JavaScript until you've done this.
 That's an order! 📣